ssiddhii/AI-OEA-Finsearch/financial_research_agent/README.md

 ## 👤 Author

 Built as a portfolio project for financial AI / agentic systems.
-Relevant for roles in: fintech, quantitative research, AI/ML engineering, data science.
+Krutika Pingale UEC2023250
+Mahek Shah UEC2023258
+Sharwari Tijare UEC2023260
+Siddhi Chaudhari UEC2023263

 ---

-*Disclaimer: This tool is for educational and demonstration purposes only.
+*Disclaimer: This tool is for educpurposes only.
 It does not constitute financial advice.*